intelagense/howdy/CONTRIBUTING.md

 ### Documentation Never Ends [Suggesting Enhancements]

 When it comes to documentation, there is always room for improvement.
-- **Consider Creating an Issue:** If your enhancement is a major change, feel free to open an issue to discuss it with the project maintainers. [submit a Pull Request](https://github.com/intelagense/howdy/pulls)
+- **Consider Creating an Issue:** If your enhancement is a major change, feel free to open an issue to discuss it with the project maintainers.
+[Submit a Pull Request](https://github.com/intelagense/howdy/pulls)
-- **Open a Pull Request:** For smaller improvements or suggestions, you can create a pull request directly. [submit an Issue](https://github.com/intelagense/howdy/issues)
+- **Open a Pull Request:** For smaller improvements or suggestions, you can create a pull request directly.
+[Submit an Issue](https://github.com/intelagense/howdy/issues)

 ### Submitting a Pull Request